 Find Ways To Manage Your Stress

 Cortisol is a hormone that your body releases in times of stress.
 Cortisol is generally unhealthy, and can also cause increased levels of belly fat.
 Getting rid of stubborn belly fat is difficult enough as it is, so small changes in this area can make a big difference.
 Sometimes people deal with the increase in cortisol and stress by comfort eating, which can interfere with your healthy eating plan.

 Fortunately, there are plenty of other, more healthful ways of dealing with stress.
-Meditation, yoga, and tai chi are great stress releasers (stress release + exercise is an added bonus!).
+Meditation, yoga, and tai chi are great stress releasers (stress release + exercise like walking is an added bonus!).
 You can also set aside time for activities that help you unwind, such as taking a warm bath or sitting down with a good book.
 You might try writing down the things that stress you out and then write out a plan to deal with those stressors.

 If you come up with a stress plan, you’ll have other options to go to before you grab something to eat.
 This can make it easier to stick to your healthy eating plan, and help to bust through weight loss plateaus.